abitwitch/whackberry/README.md

 - Male-male pin headers [link](https://www.adafruit.com/product/3009)
 - USB Type C Breakout Board [link](https://www.adafruit.com/product/4090)
 - SD card reader - SanDisk MobileMate USB 3.0 Reader [link](https://shop.sandisk.com/en-ca/products/accessories/memory-card-readers/sandisk-quickflow-microsd-usb-a-memory-card-reader?sku=SDDR-B731-GN6NN)
+- One M4 nut and bolt (to attach CardKB)
 - Solder and an soldering iron

 ## PCB
 There PCB (Printed Circuit Board) design is included in this repository.
 This can be ordered online for a PCB manufacturer.
+If you want to forgo the case, you can order 2 boards and use the second with the one with standoffs to protect the device.

 **Schematic**
 ![Schematic showing all connections for the PCB](pcb/images/schematic.png "Schematic of the PCB")